purple-technology/c-sharp-dev-assignment/README.md

 # c-sharp-dev-assignment
 Provide technical analysis and propose application design for the described _Watchdog_ project.
 You can provide PoC implementation.
 The level of details and what you will focus on is up to you.
+If you are not familiar with any topic, feel free to skip it.
+The provided solution will be discussed with you.

 What needs to be answered by your solution:
 * what yet needs to be clarified,